"Now Listen to Me..."

-Christopher Cross (perfectly embodied by Edward G. Robinson), is a humble and simple little man with a kind heart but an obnoxious, shrewish wife.
+Christopher Cross (a fully devoted Edward G. Robinson) is a humble and simple little man with a kind heart but an obnoxious, shrewish wife.
 On the evening of his retirement dinner he chooses to walk home instead of taking the train as is his usual custom.
 That singular decision will take him on a fatalistic journey into noir’s dark subterranean world of disillusionment whereby Cross’ naive sensual desires will increasingly clash with the cruelest of all imaginable circumstances.
-A couple of urban bottom feeders Cross encounters that fateful night will turn out to be his dream-making enablers: The whiny but seductive Katharine ‘Kitty’ March, (a most convincingly appealing Joan Bennett) being knocked about by her scummy scammer of a boyfriend, Johnny Prince (who else but Dan Duryea)?
+A couple of urban bottom feeders Cross encounters that fateful night will turn out to be his dream-making enablers: the whiny but seductive Katharine ‘Kitty’ March (a most alluring Joan Bennett) being knocked about by her scummy scammer of a boyfriend, Johnny Prince (who else but Dan Duryea)?

-Jewish emigre Fritz Lang, who made several masterpieces in his native country before fleeing Nazi Germany, i.e. Metropolis, M, and The Testament of Dr. Mabuse, also made a prodigious number of films after coming to America including Fury, You Only Live Once, The Return of Frank James, Western Union, Hangmen Also Die and, just a year before Scarlet Street and with the same three primary cast members, The Woman in the Window.
-As if to make up for The Woman in the Window’s “easy-out” conclusion, Lang slams Scarlet Street conclusively shut with production-code-breaking horrific events and imagery, the kind that are purposely designed to shock and awe the film viewers' consciousness.
+Jewish emigre Fritz Lang who made several masterpieces in his native country before fleeing Nazi Germany, i.e. Metropolis, M, and The Testament of Dr. Mabuse, also made a prodigious number of films after coming to America including Fury, You Only Live Once, The Return of Frank James, Western Union, Hangmen Also Die and, just a year before Scarlet Street and with the same three primary cast members, The Woman in the Window.
+As if to make up for The Woman in the Window’s “easy-out” conclusion, Lang slams Scarlet Street conclusively shut with production code-breaking horrific events and imagery, the kind that are purposely designed to disrupt the film viewers' consciousness.
 No less intoxicating are Scarlet Street's pronounced themes of wildly mistaken perceptions, strong competing desires, and the extreme lengths their possessors will go to maintain, pursue and fulfil them.
-Finally, there is this emotional maelstrom’s wake, so catastrophic that even noir’s most astute aficionados who take their first astonishing trip down this particular Scarlet Street, may never fully recover.
-One can accompany Cross on his profoundly tragic walk of destiny Sunday, April 9 at 7am PST.
-As an added bonus it will be introduced by the "Czar of Noir" Eddie Muller as part of his ongoing series 'Noir Alley'.
+Finally, there is this emotional hurricane’s wake, so catastrophic that even noir’s most astute aficionados who take their first astonishing trip down this particular Scarlet Street, may never fully recover.
+One can accompany Cross on his profoundly tragic walk of destiny (updated) Tuesday, May 21 at (noon) 12pm PST.
+This was previously one of Eddie Muller's selections in his ongoing series 'Noir Alley'.
 For more information on 'Noir Alley' click here.

 After WW II, the late, great Douglas Slocombe (February 10, 1913 - February 22, 2016) became a camera operator for Ealing Studios and made a most auspicious debut as director of photography on perhaps the studio's finest: The horror movie Dead of Night.

 His phenomenal work with light and shadows contributed as much creative artistry as any other element, perhaps even more, considering that Dead of Night is a portmanteau with more than several directors coming and going.
 Slocombe, however, is our guide throughout the entire journey, ingeniously enrapturing us in a mystically ominous atmosphere informed by his tremendous creative aplomb.
-One has an opportunity to take this amazing journey (previously reviewed here) with him on TCM Monday, April 10 (late evening) 1:30am PST.
+One has an opportunity to take this amazing journey with him (the film previously reviewed here) on TCM Monday, April 10 at (late evening) 1:30am PST.

 Many cinema buffs prefer the decade older version of Dr. Jekyll and Mr. Hyde to this one, but not I. The psychological terror inflicted in Victor Fleming's 1941 version makes it infinitely compelling, dastardly noirish, suggestively sexual, and contemporarily relevant.
 My prior review can be read here.
 The good Dr. and his not so good alter ego, will make their appearance on TCM Wednesday, April 19 at 9am PST.